Southern Mesic Oak-Basswood Forest - MHs38

 - Maintain a stand as would selective windthrow by removal of canopy trees in large gaps.

 - Maintain a stand as would natural senescence, disease, or selective windthrow to create small-gap habitat.

 Modern MHs38 forests are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease, pests, or accumulated wounding and rot.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forests more so than logging.
 Commercial logging coupled with the lack of surface fire has resulted in young MHs38 forests with far less northern red oak, and American elm and far more big-toothed aspen, quaking aspen, sugar maple, ironwood, and green ash.
-However, at maturity the trends for northern red oak and sugar maple are reversed with northern red oak being more abundant and sugar maple less abundant than was documented by PLS surveyors in the late 1800s.
+However, at maturity, the trends for northern red oak and sugar maple are reversed with northern red oak being more abundant and sugar maple less abundant than was documented by PLS surveyors in the late 1800s.
 There is no obvious explanation as to why northern red oak and sugar maple show significant departures from their historic abundance depending upon the age of a stand.
 Overall there is less northern red oak and more sugar maple now.
 Managing MHs38 stands primarily for quaking aspen or big-toothed aspen increases the risk of windthrow because these trees are not wind-firm.
 Managing MHs38 stands in the absence of surface fire increases the risk of losing white pine, white oak, northern pin oak, and northern red oak as potential crop trees.

 Silvicultural Strategy for re-initiating MHs38 forests as would severe surface fire